Argentina–Mexico relations: Bilateral agreements

 Both nations have signed numerous bilateral agreements such as an Arbitration Agreement (1902); Agreement on Air Transport (1969); Agreement of Economic Cooperation (1984); Agreement on Economic and Social Planning (1984); Agreement on the Transfer of Convicted Nationals and Compliance with Criminal Sentences (1990); Agreement of Cooperation for the Fight against the Abuse and Illicit Trafficking of Narcotic Drugs and Psychotropic Substances (1992); Agreement for Touristic Cooperation (1992); Agreement of Cooperation in Cinematographic Co-production (1996); Agreement for the Promotion and Reciprocal Protection of Investments (1996); Agreement for Cultural and Educational Cooperation (1996); Agreement for Technical and Scientific Cooperation (1996); Agreement on the Mutual Recognition for Degrees, Diplomas and Academic Degrees of Higher Education (1997); Agreement Concerning Reciprocity in the use of Satellites and the Transmission and reception of signals from satellites for the provision of Satellite Services (1997); Agreement of Cooperation for the Peaceful Uses of Nuclear Energy (2002); Cooperation Treaty on Legal Assistance in Criminal Matters (2002); Extradition Treaty (2011); Agreement of Cooperation, Mutual Administrative Assistance and Exchange of Information in Customs Matters (2014) and an Agreement to Avoid Double Taxation and to Prevent Tax Evasion Regarding Taxes on Income and Equity (2015).

-Transportation
+Transportation and tourism

 There are direct flights between Argentina and Mexico with Aerolíneas Argentinas and Aeroméxico.

+In 2025, more than 390,000 Argentine citizens visited Mexico, becoming the 5th highest country to send tourists to the country (and second highest Latin American nation after Colombia).
+In 2018, more than 90,000 Mexican citizens travelled to Argentina for tourism.